cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 ### Implementation

-The list of addresses/domains to flag when impersonated by attackers is managed on a per-policy basis.
-This means that in order for all users to be protected, this list must be added to each relevant threat policy.
-For example, consider a tenant with 3 users: Alice, Bob, and Charlie.
-If Alice has been assigned to the standard policy, Bob to the strict, and Charlie to a custom policy, in order to protect all 3 users, the tenant has 2 options:
+When evaluating an email for impersonation, both the email *sender* and the *recipient* are factors.
+Impersonation protection is only applied if the *sender* has been added to a threat policy's **Users to protect** list and the *recipient* has been added to the threat policy where that list is defined.
-1. Simply define the list of addresses to flag for impersonation once in the default anti-phish policy, as that always applies to all recipients.
+As such, one simple way of ensuring the **Users to protect** list applies to all recipients is to define the list in the default anti-phish policy, as that applies to all recipients.
-2. Define the list of of addresses to flag for impersonation in all 3 policies (standard, strict, and the custom policy).

 For simplicity, the implementation steps that follow just instruct users to configure impersonation protection in the default anti-phish policy.
 However, agencies are welcome to instead configure it in the other policies if desired, as long as ultimately all recipients recieve the impersonation protection checks.

 #### MS.SECURITYSUITE.2.1v1 Instructions